 Raleigh International is always on the lookout for expedition adventure volunteers or you can lead a group of volunteers on a project.
 It is free to join although they do sometimes ask you to fundraise a set amount.

-ICS is government run and offers free 3 month team leading opportunities abroad.
+ICS is government-run and offers free 3-month team-leading opportunities abroad.

-4 Deserts look for volunteers to assist on their overseas long distance challenges.
+4 Deserts look for volunteers to assist on their overseas long-distance challenges.

-Volunteer with children
+#5 Volunteer with children in the outdoors

 Find a charity providing adventure opportunities for children.
 As well as helping shape young minds, you will be able to join them on outdoor expeditions and activities.

-Join an expedition as a teammate
+#6 Join an expedition as a teammate

 RGS also have an expedition section and you can submit a short form putting yourself in a database to say you are looking to join an expedition.

-Join an adventure group
+#7 Join an adventure group

 Adventure groups are a great way to meet like-minded people and to find out about adventure opportunities.

 #8 Give a hand with conservation

 Path maintenance in the mountains is just one example.
 TCV, the Wildlife Trust and the National Trust are just some organisations worth checking out.

 RSPB also look for volunteers annually, including on remote islands!

-Apply for a grant or funding
+#9 Apply for a grant or funding

 Check out my guide to adventure funding for more information on the grants available.

 You could also consider getting sponsorship in-kind to help fund a new adventure idea.